What Is Quercetin Dihydrate? – All You Need to Know

 Benefits of Quercetin Supplements

-A study on healthy people suggested that a high intake of quercetin, dihydrate and myricetin can lower specific inflammatory markers.
+A study on healthy people suggested that a high intake of quercetin, dihydrate, and myricetin can lower specific inflammatory markers.

 Benefits of Quercetin –

-• Quercetin is a powerful antioxidant and may protect against oxidative stress and the development of certain chronic diseases.
+- Quercetin is a powerful antioxidant and may protect against oxidative stress and the development of certain chronic diseases.
 In addition, studies have suggested that quercetin supplementation has anticancer effects.
 It may also prevent atherogenesis, thus preventing the development of coronary heart disease.

-• Studies suggest that quercetin reduces the risk of developing type 2 diabetes by helping improve insulin sensitivity and prevent insulin resistance from developing.
+- Studies suggest that quercetin reduces the risk of developing type 2 diabetes by helping improve insulin sensitivity and prevent insulin resistance from developing.
 It may also help lower elevated blood sugar levels due to its ability to increase insulin release.
 Quercetin is also a vasodilator, opening blood vessels, improving blood flow, and lowering high blood pressure.

-Quercetin is an antioxidant and uses in the treatment of various chronic diseases.
+Quercetin is an antioxidant and is used in the treatment of various chronic diseases.
 It can prevent colon cancer, type 2 diabetes, and inflammation.
 However, more research must confirm these results and explore the mechanisms behind quercetin’s protective effects.
 Quercetin Dihydrate naturally exists in various fruits, vegetables, and grains.
 It can treat various diseases since ancient times; there are still many traditional uses for this natural ingredient.